harerakalex/auto-mart/README.md

 online shopping app for cars, this is a market place app where one can make ads and others can be able to make order of that car.

+# Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See Installation, Running and deployment for more details.
+This Application is built in nodejs with es6.

+## Prerequisites
+download the latest version of node js>

+Questioner is built in node js with ES6 format. to get up the application running you need to install the following